Paul-Browne/email-resource/Exact target/README.md

 Adding `href="https://finnair.com/some-custom-link"` will pass a custom link for the offer instead of using [these](https://www.finnair.com/fi/gb/offers?OFFER_ID=4200)

+Adding `tripTypeCode="OW"` will use only offers of  trip type = One-way.
+(Default is R (return), if blank)

+Adding `offerType="Miles and Cash"` will only use offers of type money+points.
+(Default is "Regular flight offer", if blank) other options are "Plus offer" and maybe "Award offer"

 Adding `utm="some+custom+utm"` will pass a custom utm, instead of `flights+ROM+123€`